 - You can also ‘pump’ Octreotide using a switched on/off continuous infusion subcutaneously.

 - Other than for lab/trial use, to the best of my knowledge, there is no daily injection, rescue shot or ‘pump’ for Lanreotide that is indicated for patient use.

-- Whilst both have anti-tumour effects, there are slight differences in US FDA approval: Octreotide (Sandostatin) is approved for symptom control whereas Lanreotide (Somatuline) is approved for tumour control.
+- Whilst both have anti-tumour effects, there are differences in US FDA approval: Octreotide (Sandostatin) is approved for symptom control (not anti-tumor) whereas Lanreotide (Somatuline) is approved for tumour control.
 However, the US FDA recently added a supplemental approval for syndrome control on the basis that it is proven to reduce the need for short acting somatostatin analogues use – read more here.
 This supplementary approval followed the ELECT trial – results here.

 Here are some interesting videos showing and explaining their administration:

 This link also provides guidance on the “new formulation” Octreotide.
 Click here.